bparanj/crystal/electronics/zettel/photo-resistor.md

 1. How does the basic structure of a photoresistor enable its light-sensitive behavior?

 A photoresistor consists of a semiconductor material deposited on an insulating substrate, with metal contacts on either end.
 The semiconductor material, often cadmium sulfide, exhibits photoconductivity, meaning its conductivity increases when exposed to light.

 The structure of a photoresistor resembles a bridge whose width changes with sunlight.
 In darkness, the bridge is narrow, allowing few people (electrons) to cross.
 As sunlight increases, the bridge widens, allowing more people (electrons) to cross simultaneously.

+PENDING

+Move this to experiments folder.

 To understand the structure of a photoresistor, follow these steps:

  1) Obtain a common CdS photoresistor.
  2) Observe its appearance:  a small disk or rectangular shape with a zigzag pattern of light-sensitive material visible on the surface.